-2. Next, you'll have to drop two bucks on the Remoteless Android app.
-There is currently no Spotify remote control that is available for free on Android (please let us know if you find one), so there's no way around this at the moment.
+2. Next, you'll have to drop three bucks on the Remoteless iOS app.
+There is currently no Spotify remote control that is available for free on iOS (please let us know if you find one), so there's really no way around this at the moment.
 However, if you listen to a lot of Spotify on your computer this is easily worth it -- especially considering the cost of traditional hardware remote controls.

 3. Run the app and select 'New Connection.'

-Note: The "Play all of album" and "Play all of Playlist" commands did not appear to be working properly, and the problem appears exclusive to the Windows version of the Remoteless helper app.
-You can play songs one at a time and skip between already-playing playlists just fine, but if you want to play a whole album or playlist in a row, you might need to walk over to the computer and get it started manually, after which the remote works just fine.
+Another hiccup which we encountered, and which you might not (we know this feature is working for some users): The "Play all of album" and "Play all of Playlist" commands did not appear to be working properly.
+You can play songs one at a time and skip between already-playing playlists just fine, but if you want to play a whole album or playlist in a row, you might need to walk over to the computer.
 Evolver.fm has contacted the developer, and we hope to have more on this soon.